v-rusu/popshot-legal/privacy-policy.md

 We **do not sell, rent, or share personal data** with any third party for advertising or marketing purposes.

+### Face-aware Editing & Alignment

+We use ephemeral facial landmarks and segmentation masks solely to: (i) apply edits limited to the face region (e.g., lighting, exposure, red-eye, skin retouch), (ii) generate subject-aware masks for background/scene changes and style remixes, and (iii) align templates/styles while preserving natural facial features.
+These data are not used for identification, authentication, advertising, profiling, or model training.

 ---

 ## 4. Cloud Processing